Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The fate of the Czech people in MW3.
 Think about it; they overcame decades of Soviet oppression, including the Warsaw Pact invasion in '68, and barely managed to come out okay in the end.
 Then, long after the fall of the USSR, Makarov comes along and launches his invasion of Europe, which manages to brutalise the Czechs worse in a few days than the whole damn Soviet occupation did the first time around.
 It's not hard to imagine being an older citizen and breaking down in tears at the sight of a Russian banner◊ once again flying over Prague.
 This, coupled with the more obvious sights of the Ultranationalists brutally murdering civilians left and right in the Prague missions, really makes you feel for the Resistance.

 The ending credits theme of Modern Warfare 3.
 It really does feel like a farewell song.
 Farewell to Soap, Yuri, Sandman, Truck, Grinch, and all those brave heroic soldiers who have died in the entire Modern Warfare trilogy.

 The ending once you view the after credit stinger, sadistically subverting what was supposed to be a happy ending.
-Despite shooting Gabriel Rorke in the chest and leaving him to drown in a lake, he rises from the waters, kicks Hesh Walker in the guts and gloats about how he's going to turn David against his brother and the Ghosts, dragging him off while Hesh screams desperately, utterly helpless to stop the madman.
+Despite shooting Gabriel Rorke in the chest and leaving him to drown in a lake, he rises from the waters, kicks Hesh Walker in the guts and gloats about how he's going to turn Logan against his brother and the Ghosts, dragging him off while Hesh screams desperately, utterly helpless to stop the madman.
 The last shot is of the player trapped in a pit in the Amazon being tortured into becoming loyal to the federation